LucaMinuti/GeoRisk-BPM/README.md

 ## Project status

 Business plan and technical architecture developed as part of the *Business and Project Management* course, MSc in Artificial Intelligence and Data Engineering — University of Pisa (A.Y.
 2025/2026).
-Conceptual/architectural design; no trained model or implementation yet.

 ## Sources